DynamicDevices/cga-coordinate-mapping/README.md

 ### Position Calculation Failures

-- Ensure at least 3 beacons have `positionKnown: true`
+- Ensure at least 3 beacons have `positionKnown: true` with valid `latLonAlt` coordinates
+- Beacons can be provided via MQTT data or pre-configured in `appsettings.json`
 - Verify beacon GPS coordinates are valid
 - Check that distance measurements are reasonable
 - Review console output for triangulation errors